ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 Assessment eligibility requirements must be met prior to enrolling into an assessment see the [Assessment Eligibility policy](https://www.acrrm.org.au/docs/default-source/all-files/assessment-eligibility-policy.pdf?sfvrsn=bcf9fecc_14).

-#### Assessment support

-The College provides staged assessment support for IP and RGTS registrars, this is in addition to the mock exam and study groups offered to all registrars.

-Registrars that are unsuccessful in first assessment attempt complete a post assessment survey, a study plan and complete or repeat the applicable assessment online introduction course.
-A Medical Educator reviews the assessment results, survey response and provides advice on preparing for the next attempt.
-Additional Medical Educator sessions are provided for support and guidance with the next attempt.

-Registrars that continue to be unsuccessful in the second attempt follow a similar program with the support of a Medical Educator with specialised skills in the specific assessment modality.
-Additional individual or group sessions are provided on understanding how the assessment is constructed and what the assessors are looking for plus practice of scenarios/cases.

-Where a registrar fails three or more times in a single, or multiple modalities, or where a registrar is seen as being at risk of not completing Fellowship, they are eligible to participate in the remediation program.
-Enrolment in the program is recommended by the Medical Educator and approved by the Director of Training.

-The registrar is referred to the remediation team and assigned a dedicated Medical Educator.
-Analysis and review are undertaken of training progress, assessment feedback survey and learning plan and further investigations/assessment undertaken to understand the reasons for poor performance.
-A preliminary remediation plan is drafted, reviewed, and approved by the Director of Training.
-The Remediation plan is discussed and finalised with registrar.
-Registrar must agree to participate actively in the program and sign an agreement, for remediation to commence.

 ## Advanced Specialised Training

 Advanced Specialised Training (AST) may be undertaken at any stage of training providing that registrars are at least postgraduate year three or above.
 It is expected that registrars have core generalist knowledge and skills in the discipline prior to commencing AST.